FNA-XNA/docs/docs/7:-FNA-Environment-Variables.md

 ### FNA_KEYBOARD_USE_SCANCODES
 XNA keys are based on keycodes, rather than scancodes.

-With SDL2, for example, you can actually pick between SDL_Keycode and SDL_Scancode, but scancodes will not be accurate to XNA4.
+With SDL, for example, you can actually pick between SDL_Keycode and SDL_Scancode, but scancodes will not be accurate to XNA4.
 The benefit is that scancodes will ignore "foreign" keyboard layouts, making default keyboard layouts work out of the box everywhere (unless the actual symbol for the keys matters in your game).

 While FNA provides the [GetKeyFromScancodeEXT](5:-FNA-Extensions.md#getkeyfromscancodeext) extension and developers are encouraged to use it, this is not a required function and users may benefit from this environment variable in the event that layouts are not checked in-game.